Georgia inmate had 'personal relationship' with worker he shot and killed, prison official says

 GLENNVILLE, Ga.
 (AP) — An inmate who shot and killed a kitchen worker at a Georgia prison before fatally shooting himself had a personal relationship with the woman, a prison official said Monday.

-Georgia Department of Corrections spokesperson Lori Benoit said in an email statement the shooting early Sunday at Smith State Prison was an isolated incident and the investigation was ongoing.
+The shooting early Sunday at Smith State Prison was an isolated incident and the investigation was ongoing, Georgia Department of Corrections spokesperson Lori Benoit said in an email statement.
 The statement did not say how inmate Jaydrekus Hart obtained a firearm.

 The agency previously said Hart shot the worker in the prison’s kitchen at about 4:30 a.m.
 Sunday, then killed himself.
 Hart appears to have left a suicide note, Benoit said.